Where the Crawdads Sing: Part II: The Swamp

 Kya is invited to meet her publisher; she takes a bus to meet him.
 After she returns the next day, Chase is found dead beneath the fire tower, with no tracks or fingerprints nearby.
 The sheriff suspects murder.
 He gathers conflicting statements.
 He learns the shell necklace Kya gave to Chase was missing when his body was found, even though he wore it the night he died.
 Kya was seen leaving Barkley Cove before the murder, then returning the day after Chase died.
 There were red wool fibers on Chase's jacket from Kya's hat.
 Convinced she is the culprit, the sheriff arrests her for first-degree murder.

 At Kya's trial, only contradictory and circumstantial evidence is provided.
-Kya's lawyer debunks the prosecutor's arguments, as there is no evidence that Kya was at the fire tower on the night of Chase's death.
+Kya's lawyer debunks the prosecutor's arguments, as there is no evidence that Kya was at the fire tower when Chase died.
 The jury finds her not guilty.
 She returns home and reconciles with Tate.
 They live together in her shack until she dies peacefully in her boat at the age of 64.
-Later, searching for Kya's will, Tate finds a hidden box with some of her old possessions.
-He finds a poem that alludes to Chase's murder, and the shell necklace Chase wore.
+Searching for Kya's will, Tate finds a box with some of her old possessions.
+It contains a poem that alludes to Chase's murder, and the shell necklace Chase wore.
 Tate burns the poems and the rawhide string before dropping the shell onto the beach.
 Kya is buried on her property near the shack.